 In 2017, I completed 850 hours at Body Wisdom Massage School of Therapy and since that time have been practicing as a L.M.T. focusing on clinical and sports massage while combining the benefits of my pilates training for my clients.

 I continue to learn, practice, and train in the areas of body mechanics, posture, orthopedic and clinical massage therapy.
 It is a constant learning process and very important to me to stay on top of new studies and research.
-Research is providing us with new ways of working with clients who are experiencing acute or chronic pain, and when I was introduced to the healing benefits of Electroceutical Vascular Therapy, I knew immediately that this was a medical device I would add to my practice.
+Research is providing us with new ways of working with clients who are experiencing acute or chronic pain, and when I was introduced to the healing benefits of Cupping and Electroceutical Vascular Therapy, I knew immediately that these were modalities I would add to my practice.
 Electroceutical Vascular Therapy and Massage Therapy are becoming an integral part of holistic medicine, and some employers are allowing these services to be paid out of flex spending accounts.

 A good massage therapist will work within their scope of practice, and work with other respected professionals such as physical therapists, manual holistic therapists, and clinical therapists to help compliment your care.
 This is the process of care that I look forward to being a part of for all my clients.